-1 In the mean time, when there was gathered an innumerable multitude of people so that they trod one upon another, he began to say to his disciples first of all, "Beware of the leaven of the Pharisees, which is hypocrisy.
+1 In the mean time, when there was gathered an innumerable multitude of people so that they trod upon one another, he began to say to his disciples first of all, "Beware of the leaven of the Pharisees, which is hypocrisy.
 2 For there is nothing covered that shall not be revealed, neither hid that shall not be known.
 3 Therefore, whatever you have spoken in darkness shall be heard in the light, and that which you have spoken in the ear in inner rooms shall be proclaimed upon the house-tops.

 4 "And I say to you, my friends, do not be afraid of those who kill the body and after that have no more that they can do.
 5 But I will forewarn you of whom you shall fear.
 Fear him, who, after he has killed, has power to cast into hell.
 Indeed, I say to you, fear him.
 6 Are five sparrows not sold for two assarions?
 Yet not one of them is forgotten before God.
 7 But even every hair of your head has been numbered.
 Do not fear therefore.
 You are of more value than many sparrows.